 Perhaps its biggest claim to fame is that Whitehaven is the most photographed beach in Australia.
 Visiting the Whitsundays and not seeing this picture-perfect location is like visiting Rome and not seeing the Sistine Chapel.

-Stretching 7km in length, with incredible turquoise water at a temperature close to 25 degrees’ year-round, Whitehaven is the perfect place for a day trip in paradise.
-It’s the white silky sand that makes Whitehaven special.
-The sand is so soft that when you walk on it, it squeaks and it’s so fine that it can polish jewellery.
+Stretching 7km in length, with incredible turquoise water at a temperature close to 25 degrees' year-round, Whitehaven is the perfect place for a day trip in paradise.
+It's the uninterrupted white silica sand that makes Whitehaven so unique.
+The sand is so soft that when you walk on it, it squeaks and it's so fine that it can polish jewellery.